-No User ReviewsWrite a review

 The Westinghouse WGen5300DF versus other generators

-The following charts are provided to give you an idea of how some of the key specs of the Westinghouse WGen5300DF compare to generators of similar power (between 4500 and 5500 W).
+The following charts are provided to give you an idea of how some of the key specs of the Westinghouse WGen5300DF compare to dual fuel generators of similar power (between 4500 and 5500 W).

-- Thanks to an impressive running time of around 13.5 hours at 50% load, the WGen5300DF benefits from a higher run time than many generators of a similar output.
-If you consider autonomy on a single full tank as one of the deciding factors, one of the generators in the same power range that offers the highest run time is the Cat RP5500, with around 15 hours.
+- The WGen5300DF provides a higher run time than similarly powerful dual fuel devices, reaching around 11 hours at 50% load.
+If you consider autonomy on a single full tank as one of the deciding factors, one of the generators in the same power range that offers the highest run time is the Pulsar G65BN, with around 11.5 hours.

-As you can see from this interactive chart, when compared to other 4500-5500W generators, the Westinghouse WGen5300DF is on the cheap side of the price range.
+As you can see from this interactive chart, when compared to other 4500-5500W dual fuel generators, the Westinghouse WGen5300DF is on the expensive side of the price range.

 The bottom line